 WHAT TO SERVE WITH VEGAN GERMAN CHOCOLATE CAKE

 Enjoy your decadent vegan dessert with a warm oat milk latte after dinner!
 It feels fancy, but it is so easy to make lattes at home with no fancy equipment.

 WHAT MAKES GERMAN CHOCOLATE CAKE DIFFERENT?

 Fun fact: German chocolate cake is not even German — it is American!
-It was, however, created with a chocolate invented by a man named Samuel German in 1852.
+It was, however, created with a type of chocolate invented by a man named Samuel German in 1852.

-The recipe does not appear publicly until The Dallas Morning News published one in the 1950s.
+The recipe did not appear publicly until The Dallas Morning News published it in the 1950s.
 The recipe was picked up by General Foods, and the rest is history!

-The key to making a German chocolate cake is the sweetened baking chocolate.
-It also is made with a more luscious custard-like icing filled with shaved coconut and chopped pecans.
-Some cake recipes use only this icing, but I combine mine with a chocolate buttercream for even more chocolatey flavor!
+The key to making a German chocolate cake is using sweetened baking chocolate.
+It also is made with a luscious custard-like icing filled with shaved coconut and chopped pecans.
+Some cake recipes use only this coconut icing, but I combine mine with a chocolate buttercream for even more chocolatey flavor!

 WHAT MAKES VEGAN CAKES MOIST?

 Most cakes get their moisture from animal byproducts like dairy and eggs.
-But how do you keep a vegan cake from getting dry without it?
+But how do you keep a vegan cake from getting dry without using dairy?